arodchen/MaxSim/README.md

                                     replaced by actual command to be executed by ZSim (e.g. ./zsim/tests/*.tmpl)
     <number of runs> - number of runs of each benchmark
+    EXTRA_MAXINE_FLAGS - environment variable used to pass extra flags to Maxine VM
 ```